nopnop2002/esp-idf-mbedtls/generic_sum/README.md

-# Generate message digest from file
+# Generate a hash value from a file

 I ported from [here](https://github.com/Mbed-TLS/mbedtls/tree/v3.6.3/programs/hash).